-My feeling is that is there are simply too many well-qualified teachers and not enough quality positions that offer reasonable pay, adequate vacation time, and a number of teaching hours per week that won’t leave you totally burnt out after a month or two.
+My feeling is that is there are simply too many well-qualified teachers.
+And that there aren’t enough quality positions that offer reasonable pay, adequate vacation time, and a number of teaching hours per week that won’t leave you totally burnt out after a month or two.

 Teaching Abroad is not a Great Career Choice?
 What should I do?

 In late February 2016, I left Korea and moved back to Canada.
-I’m currently living for free (by working part-time on a farm) and making money by doing my online business stuff (self-publishing books on Amazon + Amazon affiliate sites, as well as a few other things I have going on.
+I’m currently making money by doing my online business stuff (self-publishing books on Amazon + Amazon affiliate sites), as well as a few other things I have going on.